Department of Microbiology

 OND, NCE, in related subjects plus credit at Ordinary Level as in (i) above

-Registered Nurses with double qualification i.e. general Nursing Certificate and Midwifery or Psychiatry or it's equivalent.
-This is in addition to UME requirement.
+Registered Nurses with double qualification i.e. general Nursing Certificate and Midwifery or Psychiatry or its equivalent.
+This is in addition to UME requirements.

 To be in good academic standing in the department, a student must obtain a cumulative Grade Point Average (CGPA) of at least 1.50 at the end of each academic session.
 A new entrant (Fresher) to the degree programme who obtains a Grade Point Average (GPA) of less than 1.50 at the end of the first session in the university shall be advised to withdraw from the programme which he/she had registered for.
 However, a returning student (either at the 200, 300, or 400 level) whose CGPA is less than 1.50 at the end of an academic session shall be placed on "Probation'" on his/her programme for one academic session.
 A probationary student who obtains at least 1.50 CGPA at the end of a probationary year shall be allowed to continue his/her degree programme.
 But a probationary student who is unable to earn at least 1.50 CGPA at the end of the probationary year shall be advised to withdraw from the degree programme in which he/she had registered for.